trilitech/tezos-developer-docs/docs/unity/sample-game.md

 This diagram shows the basic interaction between these components:

 ![The architecture of the sample game, showing interaction between the user wallet, the Unity WebGL application, the backend, and the smart contract](/img/unity/sample-game-architecture.png)

+## Authentication

+The game uses the user's Tezos account as a source of authentication.
+It prompts the user to connect their Tezos wallet so it can retrieve the user's account address.
+For more information about connecting to user wallets, see [Connecting accounts](./connecting-accounts).

+When the wallet is connected, the game prompts the user to sign a payload to prove that they have the key for the account.
+The process follows these general steps:

+1. The backend generates a random string and sends it to the frontend.
+1. The frontend sends the string as a signing request payload to the wallet.
+1. The user signs the payload in their wallet application.
+1. The frontend receives the signed payload and sends it to the backend.
+1. The backend verifies that the payload is correctly signed.
+1. The game allows the user to play.

+For more information about signing messages, See [Signing messages](./quickstart#signing-messages) in the Unity SDK quickstart.

 ## Tokens